Macil/browserify-hmr/README.md

 ## Planned Work

-* Extend the API so the user can control the update mode and parameters at runtime.
 * There are known bugs currently where changes to modules without update accepters can cause the updates to bubble up to the entry and cause many modules to be reloaded incorrectly.